ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/security/common-errors-and-faq.markdown

 If your license is due to expire, be sure to **renew the license**.
 Do not set up a new license because this will cause domain name issues.

+To renew your license, navigate to the [Studio "About" tab](../../studio/server/license-management):

 ![Renew License in Studio](images/renew-license-studio.png "Renew License in Studio")

 ![Paste License Renewal Key](images/paste-license-renewal-key.png "Paste License Renewal Key")